mecid/mecid.github.io/_posts/2025-12-09-monitoring-app-performance-with-metrickit.md

 As demonstrated in the example above, we utilize the shared instance of the *MXMetricManager* type to add a subscriber.
 Our *AppDelegate* type conforms to the *MXMetricManagerSubscriber* protocol, which includes two optional functions that enable us to receive metrics and diagnostics.

-The *MXMetricPayload* type contains a collection of properties that adhere to the *MXMetric* abstract class.
+The *MXMetricPayload* type contains a collection of properties that extends the *MXMetric* abstract class.
 For instance, it includes *applicationLaunchMetrics* and *applicationExitMetrics* properties that provide comprehensive details.
 In our instance, I log a few intriguing background terminations.
 This knowledge enables me to comprehend the reasons behind the system’s termination of the app.

 The *MXDiagnosticPayload* type contains a collection of properties that extend the abstract *MXDiagnostic* class.
 For example, it includes *cpuExceptionDiagnostics* and *crashDiagnostics*.
 We use the *logCrash* function to extract valuable details and log them.